Eric-Vin/SubstitutionCipherGeneticAlg/README.md

 # SubstitutionCipherGeneticAlg
 This program uses a genetic algorithm to break a substitution cipher.
-The program is structured around an two classes, an Incubator and Chromosomes.
+The program is structured around two classes, Incubators and Chromosomes.
 A Chromosome presents a possible way of decrypyting the passed ciphertext.
 An Incubator contains a population of chromosomes, and pushes them towards a more accurate decryption through the use of breeding and mutation.
 This continues until a perfect decryption is reached, or the program times out.
 For a thorough explanation of the algorithm, see the __Theory__ section.
 For instructions on how to use the program to decrypt a substitution cipher, see __Usage__.

 ## Usage
 ### General